kipnek/cruisin4blunts/README.md

 going to add a ton more.

-OSINT weenies can go back.
+ÔşIñT weenies can go back.